-At March 31, 2007, the company had \$43 million in unrestricted cash and \$500 million in an available unused, committed line of credit which is shared with SoCalGas and which is discussed more fully in Note 4 of the Notes to Condensed Consolidated Financial Statements.
+At June 30, 2007, the company had \$42 million in unrestricted cash and \$470 million in available unused credit on its committed line which is shared with SoCalGas and which is discussed more fully in Note 5 of the Notes to Condensed Consolidated Financial Statements.
 Management believes that these amounts and cash flows from operations and security issuances will be adequate to finance capital expenditures and meet liquidity requirements and other commitments.
 Management continues to regularly monitor the company's ability to finance the needs of its operating, investing and financing activities in a manner consistent with its intention to maintain strong, investment-quality credit ratings.

-In connection with the purchase of the Palomar generating plant in the first quarter of 2006, the company received a \$200 million capital contribution from Sempra Energy.
+In connection with the purchase of the Palomar generating plant in 2006, the company received a \$200 million capital contribution from Sempra Energy.
 As a result of the company's projected capital expenditure program, dividends to Sempra Energy have been suspended to increase SDG&E's equity, and the level of future common dividends may be affected during periods of increased capital expenditures.